 It’s super easy to make!
 You just need to remember to set out the frozen limeade a little ahead of time to thaw.
 I didn’t really worry about thawing it out too much but I could see how you would be able to mix it up a little better for more balanced flavors if it was all liquid.

 Rinse the cilantro and tear off a handful of cilantro leaves.
 Put them in your glass, top with the limeade and muddle.
 I have frozen limeade in my freezer at all times.
-Not only can you use it to marinade chicken breasts but it is also a main ingredient in the world’s best margaritas.
+Not only can you use it to marinade chicken breasts but it is also the main ingredient in the world’s best margaritas.
 And the stuff lasts for a really long time (so you know it is all processed and chemically and delicious).

 Grab a spoon and give it a quick spin in the glass.
 Mmmmmm.
 I love cilantro.
 I know it isn’t for everyone.
 If you are a cilantro hater, you could probably try it with basil.
 I know a basil gimlet is one of the best drinks ever so topping it with some sparkling wine isn’t going to hurt anything.